maricsnel/WeeklySQLChallenge/Week 5.md

 | Middle Aged   | Couples      | 1854160330  |
 | Young Adults  | Family       | 1770889293  |

-This query identifies the age bands and demographic values that contribute the most to Retail sales.
-It filters the data for Retail platform, groups it by ```Age_band``` and ```demographics```, and calculates the sum of sales for each group, then sorts the results in descending order of Retail sales.

 ### 9. What is the total sales for the 4 weeks before and after 2020-06-15?
 What is the growth or reduction rate in actual values and percentage of sales?sql
 ```sql